springframeworkguru/spring5-mysql-recipe-app/README.md

 This repository is for an example application built in my Spring Framework 5 - Beginner to Guru

 You can learn about my Spring Framework 5 Online course [here.](http://courses.springframework.guru/p/spring-framework-5-begginer-to-guru/?product_id=363173)

+## Update:
+This is just an update in order to check report on codecov.io/